Pixel

 CarVertical charges $29.99 for a single report.
 However, they often provide discounts when you purchase multiple reports, making it more economical if you need to check several vehicles at once.

-While this tech is impressive, some users have found the interface a bit tricky to navigate compared to other services on this list.
+While this tech is impressive, some users have found the interface a bit trickier to navigate compared to other services on this list.
 But if you’re into tech and similar solutions, CarVertical could be worth checking out.

 9. EpicVIN